What are Chiropractic SOAP Notes?

 What are SOAP Notes?

 SOAP notes provide documentation of a patient’s condition, diagnosis and treatment.
-SOAP notes were invented in the 1960s by Dr. Lawrence Weed of the University of Vermont and didn’t take long to enter widespread use in the medical profession.
-For practical office management purposes, SOAP notes are necessary for accurate coding and billing.
+These were invented in the 1960s by Dr. Lawrence Weed of the University of Vermont and didn’t take long to become a widespread practice in the medical profession.
+For practical office management purposes, SOAP notes support accurate coding and billing.